Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 The application provides all the basic arithmetic operations (+, -, *, /, ^) and also trigonometric functions, square-root (other roots can be inputted as a fractional power), logarithm, absolute value and percentage.
 Negative numbers are represented by the neg() functions, since the "-" sign is interpreted as a subtraction operator.

 The application provides means to save functions into a database, hence the user does not need to write the functions all over again every time he/she has closed the application.
-Additionally the user can also save an new edited version of a function or  delete functions.
+Additionally the user can also save a new edited version of a function or  delete functions.

+The user can search expressions based on a keyword, and all matches will be shown to the user.

 ## Users